 After a brief medical history is taken the therapy takes place in a comfortable chair or on the therapist’s couch.
 Reflexology is carried out with a fine powder and is completed with a relaxing foot massage, using cream.

-Treatment times and tariff
+Treatment times and cost

-Massage and reflexology sessions are generally between 40 minutes and 60 minutes.
+All treatments are generally between 40 minutes and 60 minutes.
 If you would prefer a shorter treatment or would like to lengthen the time of your massage this can easily be catered for.

 Indian head massage £40.00